YanWittmann/menter-lang-docs/doc/guide/md/basics/operators_list.md

 # Operator list

+> content.description: Learn about the operators in Menter
+> content.keywords: Menter, operators, precedence

 Operators are listed in the order of precedence, from highest to lowest.

 Understandably, you may skip over most of this.
 I would recommend however that you at least check out the bottom part of